Rishabhjain486/hello-javascript/Readme.md

-This is my firt GIT Repo
+This is my first GIT Repo

+This repo consists of code written while learning the basic JS conepts